camunda/blog.camunda.org/content/post/2017/12/camunda-optimize-20-alpha1-released.md

 ## How to get it

-If you want to give the new Camunda Optimize a shot you can download the alpha release [here](https://camunda.com/download/enterprise/).
+If you want to give the new Camunda Optimize a shot, you can download the alpha release from [here](https://docs.camunda.org/enterprise/download/#camunda-optimize) with your enterprise customer credentials.
+In contrast to the core engine, Camunda Optimize is not open source, so please sign up [here](https://camunda.com/download/enterprise/) for a free 30 days trail version.

-## What's next?

-Do you miss anything or spot a bug?
-Or do you have feedback on this release?
-Reach out to us via [our forums](https://forum.camunda.org/) or tweet us [@CamundaBPM](https://twitter.com/CamundaBPM).